 With this technique, you’ll quickly realize any imbalance between the quadriceps (muscles that do the pushing on the pedal stroke) and the biceps femoris and semitendinosus muscles, commonly known as the hamstrings (muscles doing the pulling).

 Combining a bright cadence with the entire pedal stroke will help get the most out of your legs.

 Tip #3 A strong upper body and core.

 After I suggested my riding partner’s cadence, she experienced immediate improvement, and she asked how to fix her aching back and numb hands.

 The numb hands are an easy fix.
-Don’t lock your elbows.
-Many times I see riders on the hoods or the tops with their elbows locked in a hyper-extended position.
-Not only does this contribute to numbness, but it also is a very dangerous habit.
-If you hit a bump in the road and your elbows are locked, I guarantee that your hands will fly off the bars or the hoods (because you have no way to absorb the shock) and you will crash.
+First, don’t lock your elbows.
+I often see riders on the hoods or the tops with their elbows locked in a hyper-extended position.
+Not only does this contribute to numbness, but it also is a hazardous habit.
+If you hit a bump in the road and your elbows are locked, I guarantee that your hands will fly off the bars or the hoods (because you have no way to absorb the shock), and you will crash.

 - Strengthen your abdominals — crunches, leg lifts, and my favorite, the Russian twist.

 - Strengthen your back — back extensions with resistance as well as planks.